Rosacea: Medications

-Medications with good evidence include topical metronidazole, ivermectin, brimonidine, and azelaic acid.
+Medications with good evidence for treating rosacea include topical metronidazole, ivermectin, brimonidine, and azelaic acid.
 Good evidence medications taken by mouth include brimonidine, doxycycline, and isotretinoin, with tetracyclines such as doxycycline representing the oral medications preferred by most clinicians.
-Lesser evidence supports tetracycline by mouth.
 Isotretinoin and tetracycline antibiotics, which may be used in more severe cases of inflammatory rosacea, are absolutely contraindicated in women who are pregnant, may become pregnant, or are lactating as they are highly teratogenic (associated with birth defects).
 Contraception is required for women of childbearing age who are using these medications.

 Metronidazole is thought to act through anti-inflammatory mechanisms, while azelaic acid is thought to decrease cathelicidin production.
 Oral antibiotics of the tetracycline class, such as doxycycline, minocycline, and oxytetracycline, are also commonly used and thought to reduce papulopustular lesions through anti-inflammatory actions rather than through their antibacterial capabilities.

+Topical antibiotics

 Topical minocycline applied as foam is a newer treatment option for rosacea that the FDA has approved.
 Minocycline shows a targeted approach for managing inflammatory lesions of rosacea while minimizing systemic side effects commonly associated with oral antibiotic use.
 It is available in foam formulation and is applied to the affected areas once daily.
 Minocycline belongs to the tetracycline family of antibiotics and exhibits antimicrobial properties and anti-inflammatory activity, similar to other members of this class, such as doxycycline.
 Topical minocycline reduces inflammatory lesions associated with rosacea; however, rare adverse events such as folliculitis have been reported.

 Topical metronidazole is a commonly used treatment for rosacea; it is available in various formulations such as creams, gels, or lotions and applied to clean, dry skin once or twice daily.
 Topical metronidazole has been shown to effectively reduce inflammatory lesions and perilesional erythema associated with rosacea by inhibiting both microbial growth and pro-inflammatory mediators generated by neutrophils.
-Benefits of topical metronidazole include its effectiveness in reducing symptoms, extensive clinical experience supporting its use, and generally good tolerability with minimal systemic side effects; still, some patients may experience mild local irritation upon initial use, and it may have limited impact on persistent facial redness (erythema).
+Benefits of topical metronidazole include its effectiveness in reducing symptoms, extensive clinical experience supporting its use, and generally good tolerability with minimal systemic side effects; still, some patients may experience mild local irritation upon initial use, and it may have a limited impact on persistent facial redness (erythema).

+Non-antibiotic topical medications

+Azelaic acid

 Topical azelaic acid is available in gel or cream formulations; it exerts its effects by reducing inflammation through its activity on the cathelicidin pathway, which is upregulated in rosacea-affected skin; it also reduces inflammatory lesions and improves overall symptoms of rosacea; it has been well-studied and shown to be effective in clinical trials; still, some patients may experience mild local irritation during the first few weeks of use.